davidmvenegas/chatgpt-microphone/README.md

 ## Contributing

 We'd love for you to contribute to ChatGPT Microphone!
 Feel free to submit a pull request or report issues through the [GitHub Issues](https://github.com/davidmvenegas/chatgpt-microphone/issues) page.

+## Feedback

+Your feedback is invaluable to us! 💌 Share your thoughts, suggestions, or questions at venegasdavidm@gmail.com.
+Let's make ChatGPT Microphone the best it can be, together!

 ## License